VictoriaMetrics/VictoriaMetrics/README.md

   in [this article](https://medium.com/@valyala/measuring-vertical-scalability-for-time-series-databases-in-google-cloud-92550d78d8ae).
 * VictoriaMetrics has good compression for on-disk data.
 See [this article](https://medium.com/@valyala/victoriametrics-achieving-better-compression-for-time-series-data-than-gorilla-317bc1f95932) for details.
+* The downsampling doesn't improve query performance on a long time range if the time range contains big number of time series due to [high churn rate](https://docs.victoriametrics.com/FAQ.html#what-is-high-churn-rate).
+The query performance depends on the number of unique time series on the selected time range, while downsampling doesn't reduce the number of unique time series in the database - it can reduce only the number of samples per each time series.

 These properties reduce the need of downsampling.
 We plan to implement downsampling in the future.
 See [this issue](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/36) for details.